yik3z/Watchy-CODE/src/README.md

-Watchface files are placed here.
-Still named `Watchy_7_SEG` but it's actually custom
+Watchface files are placed here. `Watchface_DIN` is the only watchface in use at the moment.

 `/lib` contains all the Watchy core source files